40 Under 40Nominate yourself or someone else today!

-Meet the Inaugural 40 Under 40 Class
+Meet the newest class of 40 Under 40

 A diverse panel of judges representing many areas of the Salem State community selected this year’s class from a pool of talented applicants.
 These areas included student life, academic affairs, alumni, and university volunteers.